victordujardin/victordujardin.github.io/_pages/Portfolio.md

 ## Hand gesture Recognition
 This project implemented in python aimed to recognise some pattern such as number or shapes based on hand gesture data

-## Bayesian statistics
-This project help me familiarize with Bayesian techniques

 ## Wine prediction